Trustee asks if province slow to fix contaminated soil at Winnipeg school because neighbourhood is poor | CBC News

 Her 10-year-old son says school has become boring without the field.

 Tests in 2007 showed that 19 of 22 samples taken from the field contained levels of lead contamination that exceeded national guidelines for human health protection.
-Some of the concentrations from Weston School were several times the provincially-set limit.
+Some of the concentrations from Weston School were several times the provincially set limit.

 The results of the tests were contained in a draft report from July 2009, and a near-identical draft in 2011, that were obtained by CBC.
 Neither report was publicly released by the former NDP government.